-- iv.
-Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from TPD V12 of the UNC and moving it to a PACgoverned document) - v.
-UNCC will have no power to overrule a decision of the PAC or its subcommittees, or to reduce or to qualify the scope of PAC's functions, powers and duties (as per GT D4 treatment for the DSC) - vi.
-No decision of PAC shall be made if the decision would cause a party to breach UNC - vii.
-Specify PAC controlled documents as being Performance Assurance Reports Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD - viii.
-Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective - 8) Give PAC authority in the UNC and IGT UNC, with relevant protections noted below, to include: - a.
-To determine the performance and applicable assurance monitoring and incentive tools to be applied to a Party, consistent with those defined in the PAFD, as amended by PAC from time to time

-- b.
-PAC will be added to "UNC Modification Rules 6.1.1" as a Proposer to raise performancerelated modifications.
-This has the benefit that the proposal is bi-partisan, and in the interests of the industry and not a single UNC Party.
-Controls over this power will be that the proposal is - i. subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and - ii. restricted to changes reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective). - iii.
-Subject to the same process as for any other modification through UNC Mod Panel

-[Just for context, such mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as a Document 4 service).
-(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March PAC meeting when the prospect of overstated allocation was first raised)]
+- the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. (see section 5) part f 4.5 under PAC COMMITTEE Appeals above) \Definition of the Performance Assurance Framework Document and its purpose and iv.vii. governance (removing it from TPD V12 of the UNC and moving it to a PAC-governed document) UNCC will have no power to overrule a decision of the PAC or its sub-committees, or v.viii. to reduce or to qualify the scope of PAC's functions, powers and duties (as per GT D4 treatment for the DSC) No decision of PAC shall be made if the decision would cause a party to breach UNC ∀i.ix Specify PAC controlled documents as being Performance Assurance Reports vii.x.
+Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD viii.xi.
+Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective 8)7)Give PAC authority in the UNC and IGT UNC, with relevant protections noted and in 8) below, to include: Indent at: 1.27 cm To determine the performance and applicable assurance monitoring and incentive tools to be a. applied to a Party, consistent with those defined in the PAFD, as amended by PAC from time to time b.
+PAC will be added to "UNC - Modification Rules 6.1.1" as a Proposer to raise performancerelated modifications.
+This has the benefit that the proposal is nonbi-partisan, and in the interests of the industry and not in the interests of not a single UNC Party proposing a modification.
+In particular if PAC considered that a modification was in the interests of industry performance assurance it might be difficult to get an individual shipper to act as proposer.
+Controls over this power will be that the proposal is i. subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and ii. restricted to changes reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective). iii.
+Subject to the same process as for any other modification through UNC Mod Panel [Just for context, sSuch mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as per PAFD Scope of PAFAa Document 4 service).
+(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March PAC meeting when the prospect of overstated allocation was first raised).]
+This also codifies a practice that has developed over the last couple of years in which certain modifications have been developed with contributions from, or raised on behalf of, PAC such as UNC0664 and UNC0674. - PAC will define those areas of a Party's or of Parties' performance which impact the PA c.
+Objective.
+PAC will set the tolerance threshold and determine those levels at which